-Read " Lost But Satisfied " by the same author ( Akíntayo Akinjide )
+Read " Grabbing The Hot Gate " by the same author ( Akíntayo Akinjide )

 .
 You, Tolu, you’re Ayammataga, you’re cursed.
 You will die like the leaves without water.
 Hunger will kill you here.
 Luckily for you, the door is not made of wood and there are burglaries here.
 You will die.
 Die and I will dance on your graveyards.
 You will die.
 I will be so happy that you won’t understand what has gotten over me.
 You are forsaken…”